Click here to read the first part of this trip.

 |Looking south||Going through one of many gates|

 It is a bit greener near Avenal Station.
 An interesting thing about today is that nearly every station has Telstra phone coverage (including internet).
 It extends out about three kilometres from the homestead.
 We end up passing most of the other vehicles (perhaps all, I cannot remember).
 We arrive at Packsaddle Creek at 3:50 pm.
-We camp about a kilometre to the east of where the road crosses the (dry) creek bed.
+We camp about a kilometre to the west of where the road crosses the (dry) creek bed.
 It is 216 kilometres to here from Broken Hill, I have averaged about 13.2 litres/100 km today, pretty good.

 We set up camp on a nice flat section, plenty of room and trees around us.
 We are perhaps 50 metres from the creek.
 There is now no wind, unlike most of the day.
-We start a fire straight away as we are cooking roast dinner in our camp ovens.
+We start a fire straight away as we are cooking roast dinners in our camp ovens.
 We have the normal drinks and nibblies starting at 5:00 pm.
 At the same time, Ianâs large chicken goes on, 15 minutes later Ronâs smaller chicken and at 5:30 pm my marinated pork which is in two smaller pieces.

 |Our Packsaddle Creek campsite||Three camp ovens on for dinner|